KopiasCsaba/StreamFixerBrowserExtension/README.md

  </tr>
  </table>

+Warning: There is a fake version in the Mozilla appstore.
+I have reported it several times without any success.
+If you want, report it yourself also to make a bigger impact.

 # StreamFixer Firefox & Chrome extension

 This extension is for you, if you want to broadcast a video chat to your audience from a streaming software like  [OBS](http://obsproject.com), vMix, XSplit or Wirecast.